Creating incentives to reduce emissions from deforestation and forest degradation

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2014 to 2018
+Overall term: 2017 to 2019

 Laos is rich in natural resources such as water, minerals and forests.
-While it still has one of the highest rates of forest cover on the Southeast Asian mainland (47 per cent), the forests have nevertheless diminished dramatically in recent decades, having fallen from an estimated 70 per cent of the overall land surface in the mid-1960s.
+While it still has one of the highest rates of forest cover on the Southeast Asian mainland (about 58 per cent), the forests have nevertheless diminished dramatically in recent decades, having fallen from an estimated 70 per cent of the overall land surface in the mid-1960s.

 Results achieved so far

-The REDD+ process requires an enormous effort at the outset to establish the necessary framework before it can start contributing to emission reductions.
-The GIZ project has contributed to Laos’ readiness for the REDD+ mechanism in a number of ways:
+The REDD+ process requires an enormous effort at the outset to establish the necessary framework before it can start contributing to reducing GHG emissions and supporting the poor.

 - Baseline studies on the current state of forests in Laos have been completed, including an assessment of technical and financial REDD+ feasibility and a detailed study on the drivers of deforestation and forest degradation in Houaphan province.